 #3 – Grab some new citations and clean up the old ones

 As we mentioned citations used to be a big thing and it still is in some ways but you need to be careful.
 No longer is it suitable to just going and find as many places to post your business as possible as this will only create problems later.
 For example if you have 500 citations then change your phone number… you’re now going to have to change it 500 times.
 Think about the quality of places you post and keep them as consistent as can be.
 Get out there and clean up your old ones and start getting some new ones.
 I recommend creating a new login that can be used on each site so it’s easy to keep on top of maintenance.
 For the old citations make sure that all of the details match and also ensure that your NAP (Name, Address and Phone Number) information is perfect.

 People often trust organic listings more than paid listings.
 Customers can sometimes be put off by paid ads, especially if they don’t rank on the first page organically as well.
 With local SEO we have a unique opportunity to get our businesses listed in 3 different places!
 The organic listings in and around the map pack, the map pack itself and if you have the budget paid ads.
 That’s 3 times the coverage on the first page!

 The list could be huge so I’ll just give a few key examples.

 - Get your Page titles sorted and try to get in your keyword.
 For example: Keyword | Business name

-- Update your pages with proper thought out descriptions.
+- Update your pages with properly thought out descriptions.
 Don’t spam your keywords here as Google will replace the description with a generated version.
-These don’t have much effect on the SEO rankings but more how they will be viewed visually on Google when someone spots your site in the list.
+These don’t have much of an effect on the SEO rankings, but more how they will be viewed visually on Google when someone spots your site in the list.